Live suggestions

 Some points of note about the HTML:

-• The form element normally has an action attribute pointing to the URL on which search results are displayed.
+attribute pointing to the URL on which search results are displayed.
 As this is demo code, we do not have such a page here.
 In your implementation, you do need to set this attribute, as this enables people to still search even when live suggestions are not available.
-This can be very important for people using screen readers and it is also a general fallback in case your JavaScript code contains a bug or does not work for other technical reasons.
+This can be very important for people using screen readers and it is also a general fallback in case your JavaScript code contains a bug or does not work for other technical reasons. - The

-• The fieldset, div and ul elements in the HTML do not have any meaning.
-They only provide a minimum layout for this demo and can safely be replaced by something more suitable for your situation.
+elements in the HTML do not have any meaning.
+They only provide a minimum layout for this demo and can safely be replaced by something more suitable for your situation. - The

-• The id attributes on the input and ul elements are used to attach event handlers and insert HTML elements using JavaScript.
-In your implementation you can use any kind of element selector you want.
+elements are used to attach event handlers and insert HTML elements using JavaScript.
+In your implementation you can use any kind of element selector you want. - The

 The general idea is to show suggestions based on keyboard input from visitors: